Fashion

 A post shared by Hypebae (@hypebae)

 Findikoglu leaned into the mythology, embedding these symbols into every detail.
 Seashells and pearl-studded armor corsets contrasted fragility and power, while blood-red snakeskin pieces hinted at something more primal.
 Hair became an extension of this raw femininity — bejeweled strands cascaded down slick, wet-looking skin, while plaits sprouted from places society too often insists should be trimmed, erased and hidden.
+Custom gloves, created by Nina Peter, also played on flesh tones and blacks with corsetry fastenings and hanging chain details.

 The brand elevated its vision through a collaboration with Converse, reimagining the Chuck Taylors with a fresh twist.
 The trainers were deliberately worn-in, stitched with pearls and pins and given a raw, textured look that seamlessly aligned with the show’s aesthetic.